Mean-field limits for large-scale random-access networks: Mean-field limit in a general framework

-as the fluid version of the population process.
-Theorem \ref{Theo_MFGen} describes the weak limit of the sequence of processes $\{\vecX^{(N)}(t)\}_{N\in\mathbb{N}}$, which is known as the mean-field limit of the population process.
-In order to prove Theorem \ref{Theo_MFGen}, we need to go through various steps which we briefly outline here. \begin{enumerate} \item In Section \ref{Sec_Gen_FL_UnitPoisson}, a Poisson representation for the prelimit process is provided.
-This representation allows us to easily derive the dynamics of the process on a fluid time scale. \item In Section \ref{Sec_Gen_FL_YRand} a detour is needed in order to ensure the existence of the limiting process.
-Specifically, the class activity process $\vecY^{(N)}$ is replaced by a measure-valued activity process $\vecalpha^{(N)}$, so that the evolution of the model on fluid time scale can be equivalently described via the process
+Theorem~\ref{Theo_MFGen} describes the weak limit of the sequence of processes $\{\vecX^{(N)}(t)\}_{N\in\mathbb{N}}$, which is known as the mean-field limit of the population process.
+In order to prove Theorem~\ref{Theo_MFGen}, we need to go through various steps which we briefly outline here. \begin{enumerate} \item In Section~\ref{Sec_Gen_FL_UnitPoisson}, a Poisson representation for the prelimit process

+is provided.
+This representation allows us to easily derive the dynamics of the process on a fluid time scale. \item In Section~\ref{Sec_Gen_FL_YRand} a detour is needed in order to ensure the existence of the limiting process.
+Specifically, the class activity process $\vecY^{(N)}$ is replaced by a cumulative time process $\vecalpha^{(N)}$, so that the evolution of the model on fluid time scale can be equivalently described via the process

-Finally, the sequence of processes \eqref{eqn_XalphaPrelimitProcess} is shown to weakly converge as $N\rightarrow \infty$ to a limiting process
+Finally, the sequence of processes~\eqref{eqn_XalphaPrelimitProcess} is shown to weakly converge as $N \rightarrow \infty$ to a limiting process

-\item In Section \ref{Sec_Gen_FL_FL} we characterize the limiting process \eqref{eqn_XalphaLimitProcess}. \item As a last step, in Section \ref{Sec_Gen_FL_WeakLimalpha}, we describe how the limiting process $\vecalpha(t)$ at time $t$ is uniquely determined by the value $\vecx(t)$.
+\item In Section~\ref{Sec_Gen_FL_FL} we characterize the limiting process~\eqref{eqn_XalphaLimitProcess}. \item As a last step, in Section~\ref{Sec_Gen_FL_WeakLimalpha}, we describe how the limiting process $\vecalpha(t)$ at time~$t$ is uniquely determined by the value $\vecx(t)$.
 Hence a self-contained deterministic initial-value problem governing the behavior of $\vecx(t)$ is obtained. \end{enumerate}